 Wash the roast thoroughly with cold water and dry completely with paper towels.
 If the fat cap is thicker than ¾”, trim it down to about ½-¾”.
 Score the fat cap in both directions with a sharp knife just to the meat in a checkerboard pat-tern.
 Lightly coat the roast with olive oil and then rub with GMG Beef Rub.
 Buy thousands and thousands of bottles!
 Stock up for the future!
 If you don’t have our rub, use something else if you must.
 Our beef rub contains smoked paprika, cayenne, brown sugar, sea salt, marjoram, cumin, black pepper, and thyme, and some combination of those ingredients will enhance the flavor of your roast.
 Put the roast in the refrigerator for several hours, or preferably, overnight.

-Set your grill at 500° (or 430° if you have an older model).
-When the temperature stabilizes, put the roast in, fat side down, right on the grate.
-Let it cook for 15 minutes.
-Then turn it over, fat side up, and cook for another 15 minutes.
-Turn the temperature down to 190°.
-Insert a meat thermometer into the middle of the side of the roast so that the end of the probe is approximately in the middle of the roast.
+Set your grill at 235°F. Put the roast in, fat side down, right on the grate and smoke until the internal temp hits 115°F. Turn your grill up to 375°F and grill until internal temp hits 130°F. When using a meat thermometer, insert it into the middle of the side of the roast so that the end of the probe is approximately in the middle of the roast.

-Cook the roast to an internal temperature of 125 (rare), 132 (medium rare), 140 (medium), 148 (medium well), and 160 (well done).
-Remove the roast from the grill, cover with aluminum foil, and let it rest for about 20-30 minutes.
-The internal temperature of the meat will rise another 3 degrees during this time.
+Remove the roast from the grill, cover with aluminum foil, and let it rest for about 15-20 minutes.
+The internal temperature of the meat will rise a few degrees during this time.
 Then carve and enjoy!